Rye Coalition: History

 Rye Coalition began from a desire between Jersey City high school kids Jon Gonnelli (guitar) and Ralph Cuseglio (vocals) to form a band.
 They found their drummer in David Leto - an ex-member of legendary local Jersey band, Merel, whose status gave the group some instant interest in their home area - and a bassist in Leto's childhood friend, Justin Angelo Morey (Leto and Morey became friends while attending Our Lady of Mercy school together) Cuseglio, Gonnelli and Leto were schoolmates at St. Peter's Preparatory School.
 Taking a cue from local hardcore acts like Merel in their writing, the band (simply called Rye at the time) played chaotic, distorted songs with screamed vocals and more emphasis on dynamics than speed.
 Shortly after forming, Rye added Herb Wiley as a second guitarist.

 The group's first recorded output took shape in the form of a demo entitled The Dancing Man, in 1994.
 The band quickly followed this with a self-booked tour of the east coast.
 The Dancing Man, as well as Rye's energetic live performances, caught the interest of local New Jersey label Troubleman Unlimited Records, who offered to press a 7-inch for the band.
-The record, entitled Teen-age Dance Session featured three songs and garnered the band further attention in the independent music scene.
-The 7-inch was released at a time when many bands playing similar style of emotionally charge hardcore were being dubbed emo by fans.
-This classification would dog Rye Coalition for a good portion of their career, much to their dismay (as the never considered themselves a part of the so-called genre).
+The record, entitled Teen-age Dance Session, featured three songs and garnered the band further attention in the independent music scene.

 Following the release of their first record, the band recorded two songs for a split 12-inch with Olympia, Washington's Karp, also released by Troubleman.
 The split would feature the band's first recording of the track "White Jesus of 114th Street," a fan favorite which remains in the band's setlists to this day.
-A split 7-inch with Harrisonburg, Virginia's Maximillian Colby was also release around this time.
+A split 7-inch with Harrisonburg, Virginia's Maximillian Colby was also released around this time.
 The Karp / Rye split would later be reissued on CD by Troubleman and also include the songs from the Teen-age Dance Session 7-inch.
 In 1995, the band crossed the Canadian border to play their first out-of-country show in Cambelville, Ontario.